San7o/haplolang/README.md

 10
 ```

-The only data structure currenly present in the standard library is
+The only data structure currently present in the standard library is
 the list, and you can do the usual list operations:

 ```lisp